jamie-alnasir/hercules/README.md

 - A single csv file called GC-content.csv will be written to _TEMP_FOLDER_ which contains the mean GC content for reads partitioned to each GTF feature.

+Phase II -- Offline from cluster:

+Run Hercules-graphit.py (this should work on data from the cluster stored on local file system in _TEMP_FOLDER_).
+It has various parameters for different correlations calculations and motif plotting operations.
+See the code.